Brocoder07/Healing-Protocols/README.md

 3) Firebase Authentication: To manage user login and sign-up.
 4) MongoDB Atlas: For storing clinical data.
 5) Android Studio: Development environment for the app.

+App Functionality:
+ Search: Users can search for acupuncture patterns and treatment points.
+The app fetches the data from a FastAPI backend, which retrieves information stored in MongoDB Atlas.
+ Authentication: Only registered users from the clinic can log in using Firebase Authentication.
+Users without appropriate domain emails will not be allowed to sign up.
+ Documentation: The app provides in-app documentation to help users understand the data and usage of the application.